Backdoor Smoothing: Demystifying Backdoor Attacks on Deep Neural Networks: Empirical Evaluation

-\textbf{General Setting.} We train a slightly larger network on Fashion MNIST to allow the network to fit the backdoors well: a convolution layer ($64$ $3\!\times\!3$ filters), a max-pooling layer ($2\!\times\!2$), another convolution layer ($32$ $3\!\times\!3$ filters), two dense layers with $500$ neurons are followed by a softmax layer with $10$ neurons.
-On CIFAR10, we use a smaller ResNet18.
-Due to the amount of networks trained, we train few epochs and the networks achieve only $63$\% accuracy on benign data.
-Both networks (Fashion MNIST and CIFAR) show a very high accuracy, $>99$\%, on the backdoors.
+In all cases, a backdoor pattern is added to a portion of the training samples.
+Examples of such a pattern on image classification tasks are shown in Figure~\ref{fig:vackdoorEx}.
+Many of these backdoors are also used by \cite{chen2018detecting} and \cite{gu2019badnets}.
+We draw a backdoor pattern from this set, and overwrite the original pixels in the lower right corner with the corresponding trigger.

-$\mathbf{\mEntr}$\textbf{ and Backdoors.} If backdoors indeed rely on overfitting, we expect $\mEntr$ to be high around backdoors, as the backdoors are close to the decision boundary.
-We thus pick as few as 25 test points and compute $\mEntr$ once on these clean points (blue).
-We are using the same 25 points with the leftmost backdoor pattern from Figure \ref{fig:vackdoorEx} added (yellow).
-As we are investigating the \emph{difference} in behavior for those 25 points, such a low number is indeed sufficient.
-As a sanity check, we also evaluate an unseen/random pattern (right plot in Figure~\ref{fig:backdoorWWTW}), the fourth trigger from Figure \ref{fig:vackdoorEx}.
-The model does not overfit but rather underfits backdoors: $\mEntr$ is consistently low for the functional trigger, in particular at large $\sigma$.
-The classification output remains consistent regardless of the added noise, and the backdoors are consistent and stable.
-This behavior is the attacker's goal: as soon as the backdoor is present, other features become irrelevant.
+\paragraph{Model and Datasets} We train a small convolutional neural network on Fashion MNIST that is able to learn the backdoors well: a convolution layer ($64$ $3\!\times\!3$ filters), a max-pooling layer ($2\!\times\!2$), another convolution layer ($32$ $3\!\times\!3$ filters), two dense layers with $500$ neurons are followed by a softmax layer with $10$ neurons.
+To reduce the impact of randomness, we train and repeat the experiments multiple times.
+The trained models achieve around $90$\% accuracy on benign data, and $99$\% on inputs with the backdoors.
+On the CIFAR10 data, we use a ResNet18 architecture.
+As the smoothness of the classifier might be affected by overfitting, and we assume the small classifier above to overfit, we train the CIFAR networks few epochs to underfit the benign data at around $60$\% accuracy.
+The CIFAR networks however perform in general well, or with accuracy of $>99$\%, on test points with an active trigger.